 If you are experiencing a lengthy delay in your immigration application, having an experienced lawyer by your side who can investigate and follow-up on your delayed case can increase your chances of obtaining an expeditious and successful outcome in your case.
 There are many different avenues to follow when you need to speed up the outcome of your immigration case, such as making an appointment with an Immigration Information Officer to find out what is happening with your case, or asking your local Congressional representative to inquire on your behalf.
 In extreme cases, where the delay has lasted years, a writ of mandamus may be necessary to compel the government to adjudicate your case.
 An attorney who is familiar with the system can advise you as to whether one of these forms of relief may be available to you.

-If your green card, naturalization, or other immigrant application has been held up in the system for a longer period of time than you think might be normal, the experienced Immigration Lawyers at Rodriguez & Sanabria can help you determine why your case might be delayed, and can assist you with working to obtain a successful and expeditious conclusion to your case.
-Contact Rodriguez & Sanabria 24/7 via phone in Maryland at (301) 585-8400, or in D.C. at (202) 891-7074 or Virginia at (571) 552-4386, or Florida at (305) 922-9995, or, via email for a free consultation, or to schedule an office visit.
+If your green card, naturalization, or other immigrant application has been held up in the system for a longer period of time than you think might be normal, the experienced Immigration Lawyers at Sanabria & Associates can help you determine why your case might be delayed, and can assist you with working to obtain a successful and expeditious conclusion to your case.
+Contact Sanabria & Associates 24/7 via phone in Maryland at (301) 585-8400, or in D.C. at (202) 891-7074 or Virginia at (571) 552-4386, or Florida at (305) 922-9995, or, via email for a free consultation or to schedule an office visit.

 English and Español